 WGBC provides spiritual welfare and social support to the needy in the church as well as in the local community.
 Our driving factor is that Jesus Christ commanded us to go into all the world and preach the Gospel and discipling them and their faith and trust in Jesus.

-Which is ran on Friday evenings and around an average of 70 people attend.
+Which meets every other Friday evening from 7.30pm at Cricklewood Baptist Church, whilst renovations take place to Willesden Green Baptist Church.
+See the sign outside the old church for meeting dates or contact us through the website for more information.
+An average of 70 people attend.
 Those attending are mainly homeless, alcoholics, suffering depression, generally poor in health, drug addicts.
 Sandwiches, tea, coffee as well as a 2 course meal (main / desert) are provided.
 Clothes are provided when available for both warm and cold days.
 There is a teaching of God’s word and prayer as well as counselling to those who ask for it.
 A variety of people come to the church seeking practical help as well.

 Meetings every Friday evening and is open to both churched but mainly unchurched youth for social activities and also creating an atmosphere for discussions about youth issues/ problems and what help the Church can provide when looking for solutions.